Nedlands

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Nedlands suburb shows median taxpayer income of $79,102 and average income of $214,131 according to latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This ranks among top percentile nationally, contrasting with Greater Perth's median income of $60,748 and average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $86,712 (median) and $234,730 (average).
-From the 2021 Census, household, family, and personal incomes in Nedlands rank highly nationally, between 86th and 95th percentiles.
-Distribution data shows that 38.5% of residents (4,786 people) fall into the $4000+ bracket, contrasting with broader area where $1,500 - 2,999 bracket leads at 32.0%.
-Economic strength is evident through 48.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 87.6% of income, reflecting strong purchasing power.
-Area's SEIFA income ranking places it in the 10th decile.
+Nedlands suburb has a median taxpayer income of $79,102 and an average income of $214,131 based on the latest postcode level ATO data compiled by AreaSearch for financial year 2023.
+This places Nedlands in the top percentile nationally, contrasting with Greater Perth's median income of $60,748 and average income of $80,248.
+By September 2025, estimated incomes would be approximately $86,712 (median) and $234,730 (average), accounting for a 9.62% growth in wages since financial year 2023.
+The 2021 Census data shows Nedlands' household, family, and personal incomes rank highly nationally, between the 86th and 95th percentiles.
+Distribution data indicates that 38.5% of residents (4,792 people) fall into the $4,000+ income bracket, contrasting with the broader area where the $1,500 - $2,999 bracket is dominant at 32.0%.
+Economic strength in Nedlands is evident through 48.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retain 87.6% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income